 The Literally Healing Program uses books to lift the spirits of our patients and their families.

-A core component of the program is a dedicated therapeutic library with over 1,000 specially selected books that are designed to help children build mastery, courage and hope while they are in our hospital.
+Our program is a dedicated therapeutic library with more than 1,000 specially selected books designed to help children build mastery, courage and hope during their stay at Children's Hospital Los Angeles.
 Another component of the program uses books as gifts for patients to provide them with a source of distraction during their recovery.

 The most common issues that our program can address through books include:

-In 2005, Claire Austin, MPhil, founder and director of the Literally Healing Program and Stacey Mizokawa, MD, of our Spina Bifida program, recognized that children with spina bifida had few resources to address questions about their condition.
+In 2005, Claire Austin, MPhil, founder and director of the Literally Healing Program, and Stacey Mizokawa, PhD, of our Spina Bifida program recognized that children with spina bifida had few resources to address questions about their condition.
 With generous support from First 5 LA, Claire Austin and Dr. Mizokawa partnered to create a one-of-a-kind online experience, Right Under My Nose, to address this need.